Caroleans: Creation of the Carolean army

-New Allotment System
+New allotment system

 Since the sixteenth century, the Swedish army had used the so-called allotment system (indelningsverket; ruotujakolaitos) to raise troops.
 In 1682, Charles completely reformed it, establishing what modern historians refer to as the "new allotment system" (yngre indelningsverket).

 Under the new system, Swedish farmers were to provide the crown with regiments of 1,000 or 1,200 men, complete with weapons and uniforms.
 Either independently or as rotes (groups) of no more than five, farmers would contract with the crown, with each rote providing and supporting one soldier, including giving the soldier a cottage and a garden plot.
 Each cavalryman was additionally provided with a horse.
 In exchange for these burdensome policies, each rote was granted a reduction in taxes.

 The allotment system provided Charles XI with a professional army of 18,000 infantrymen and 8,000 cavalrymen.
 The system also provided for the deployment of 6,600 seamen, bolstering Sweden's navy.
 Adding to Sweden's numbers, Finland provided an additional 7,000 infantrymen, 3,000 cavalrymen, and 600 seamen.

 Equipment

 Uniforms

 Carolean soldiers wore the Swedish Standard Uniform introduced by Charles XI—which featured blue great coats with yellow cuffs, white breeches, and yellow vests—with many regiments wearing variants thereof.
 For example, the dragoons of Bohuslän had green coats, and the regiment of Närke-Värmland had red cuffs.
 The artillery had grey coats with blue cuffs.
 As headgear, most Caroleans wore tricorne hats or a special cap called a karpus.
-Members of the elite Drabant Corps along with other cavalry regiments wore steel breastplates.

 Weaponry

-Most of the infantry were musketeers equipped with modern flintlock muskets—with bags for ammunition—although older versions were still in use, as well as rapiers.
-About one-third of each company were equipped with pikes.
+About two thirds of each infantry company were armed with muskets, and the rest with a 5.55 meters (18 foot 2 inches) pikes.
+Every infantryman was also armed with a sword, a straight-bladed rapier designed principally for thrusting.

+At the outbreak of the Great Northern War, the Swedish musketeers were mostly equipped with a 20 mm calibre flintlock musket without a bayonet.
 Twelve men of each company—typically the strongest and tallest—were grenadiers, who were the only soldiers to have bayonets affixed to their muskets, as regular musketeers were meant to use their rapiers for hand-to-hand combat.
 Grenadiers were often placed on the flanks of a unit to protect against cavalry.
 A bayonet-equipped musket was considered to be more practical for that, as it gave greater reach than a sword when facing a mounted opponent and could be braced against the impact of a charge.
-Sweden standardized bayonets for all soldiers by 1704, though they also still carried swords.
-On occasion, two-handed spiked clubs were used during sieges.
-Mounted troops carried broadswords and either two pistols each for a regiment of horse, or a carbine each for the dragoons.
-The artillery had a smaller sword for close combat, called a hirschfängare.

-Notably, the standard sword issued to the Swedish infantry was straight rather than curved (closer to a rapier than a saber), reinforcing the emphasis on stabbing rather than slashing.
+Eventually all musket-armed soldiers were issued bayonets as well in 1704, though they also still retained their swords.

+The Swedish heavy cavalryman was equipped with a rapier almost one metre long (primarily for thrusting and secondarily for slashing), a carbine and two pistols.
+They also wore a steel breastplate and a buff coat.
+Each dragoon was equipped with a rapier, a musket (with bayonet), and two pistols.